Python Packaging#

 wheel.install-dir = "my_ffi_extension"

-Once fully specified, scikit-build-core will invoke CMake and drive the extension building process.
+Once specified, scikit-build-core will invoke CMake and drive the extension build.

 Wheel Auditing#

 Build wheels.
-The wheel can be built using the standard workflows, e.g.:
+You can build wheels using standard workflows, for example:

 # editable install